 Commission on Accreditation for Law Enforcement Agencies (CALEA)

-The OSBI became accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA) in July 2002 and has been re-accredited three times; July 2005, July 2008, and July 2011.
+The OSBI became accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA) in July 2002 and has been re-accredited four times; July 2005, July 2008, July 2011, and July 2014.
 In July 2008, the OSBI was honored with the designation as a Flagship Agency.

 The CALEA® Flagship Agency Program* is designed to acknowledge CALEA Accredited public safety agencies that have demonstrated success in the accreditation process.
 The Flagship Agency designation is effective for the duration of the current award period.